 Although it’s tempting to hurry on to the prime reason for hiking this Montana trail—Avalanche Lake—and there are certainly more photos to be taken that offer better scenery, you’ll be happy for the moments you stopped in this curve of the trail on one of the most popular hikes in Glacier National Park.

 Have you hiked the Avalanche Lake trail?
 Did you stop to enjoy the cedar grove or did you rush on by to reach the lake?
-Tell us about your experience.
-Alan and I are sure to be spending more time in this favorite spot in Glacier National Park.
+Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email to ask a question or share your experience.

 Disclosure: Road Scholar provided this travel experience, but the opinions are my own.